Nattamai: Plot

-Years later, Ponnambalam's father dies.
-Ponnambalam builds envy on his uncle's family and waits for an opportunity to take revenge on them.
+Years later, Rajavelu's father dies.
+Rajavelu builds envy on his uncle's family and waits for an opportunity to take revenge on them.
 He hires a woman as the village school teacher and asks her to make Pasupathi fall for her.
-She does so to save her father, who is in the hands of Ponnambalam.
-He kills her and makes the villagers believe that Pasupathi has committed the murder.
-Shanmugam Nattamai sentences ten years of exile for Pasupathi, and his wife Meena.
-Ponnambalam learns of his daughter's love for Selvaraj and tries to kill him, with the help of his goons.
-Pasupathi goes to his rescue of him, and a pregnant Meena goes to Shanmugam to convey this message.
-While Pasupathi starts to take revenge on Ponnambalam, Manorama rushes to Shanmugam, kills her son Ponnambalam, and reveals the truth and tells that he punished his brother without committing any mistake and also told that the crimes blamed on Pasupathi were really perpetrated by Ponnambalam.
-Shanmugam dies upon learning that he gave a wrong judgment, and Pasupathi is shown taking his place as the new Nattamai.
+She does so to save her father who is in Rajavelu's custody.
+However, Rajavelu kills the teacher and makes the villagers believe that Pasupathi had committed the murder.
+Shanmugam sentences ten years of exile for Pasupathi and his wife Meena alone accompanies him and they stay in the yard house.
+Rajavelu learns of his daughter's love for Selvaraj and tries to kill him with the help of his goons.
+Pasupathi goes to his rescue and a pregnant Meena goes to Shanmugam to convey this message.
+While Pasupathi starts to take revenge on Rajavelu, Kamatchi rushes to Shanmugam, kills her son Rajavelu and reveals the truth about the death of the teacher and tells Shanmugam that he punished his innocent brother and blamed him for the death of the teacher all of which were really perpetrated by Rajavelu.
+Shanmugam dies upon learning that he gave a wrong judgment and Pasupathi is shown taking his place as the new Nattamai.